 Kershaw Reverb Knife

 The Reverb knife is a small folding knife ideally designed for every day carry for utility cutting jobs.
-The small profile will easily fit into a pants pocket, and the hinged carabiner style attachment clip on the top rear of the handle allows for an easy attachment to bags, packs, other items.
-This provided the Reverb with a lot of carry options, while not taking up a lot of space.
+The small profile will easily fit into a pants pocket, and the hinged carabiner-style attachment clip on the top rear of the handle allows for an easy attachment to bags, packs, other items.
+This provided the Reverb with a lot of carrying options, while not taking up a lot of space.

 The Reverb is a manual-opening knife designed to be lightweight and slim.
 As such, there are no thumb studs or flippers included on the blade to reduce any snagging potential.
 However, the large machined recesses on the blade do allow the user to open the blade one-handed by pressing outward on the recess with a thumb.
 A little practice should make perfect for this operation, and ensure the user is placing their thumb on the blade recesses and not near the cutting edge.

 There is a frame lock to lock the blade open for safe use operation.
 However, unlike traditional frame locks that run the length of the handle, the Reverb’s is a much smaller version that is only about 1/3 of the handle’s length.
-The frame lock is just a little trickier to push out of the way than the larger traditional styles (see video below, 7:08).
+The frame lock is just a little trickier to push out of the way than the larger traditional styles.

 - G10 handles with seamless carbon fiber overall